-Many people think it would be more fair for the popular vote alone to decide elections.
-Others agree with our Founding Fathers that the Electoral College is necessary.
-Below, two readers share their views.
+Many people think the popular vote should decide elections.
+Others agree with our Founding Fathers.
+Here are two views.

 To access the digital edition of Time For Kids, go to timeforkids.com/digital.